Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Preliminaries

-The original proof of the 10/8-inequality due to Furuta \cite{Fu01} for closed oriented spin 4-manifolds uses properness property of the monopole map and the finite dimensional approximation.
-After the work of Furuta, Bauer--Furuta \cite{BF04} constructed a cohomotopy version of the \SW invariant for closed oriented 4-manifolds by using boundedness property of the monopole map and the finite dimensional approximation.
+The original proof of the 10/8-inequality due to Furuta \cite{Fu01} for closed oriented spin 4-manifolds uses the properness property of the monopole map and a finite-dimensional approximation to that map.
+After the work of Furuta, Bauer--Furuta \cite{BF04} constructed a cohomotopy version of the \SW invariant for closed oriented 4-manifolds by using the boundedness property of the monopole map and finite-dimensional approximation.
 On the other hand, in \cite{Ka18}, Kametani developed a technique to obtain the 10/8-type inequality using only the compactness of the \SW moduli space.
-In this section, we refer such a technique and obtain the 10/8-type inequality in our situation.
-First we recall several definitions to formulate the theorem due to Kametani.
+In this section, we adapt Kametani's technique to obtain a 10/8-type inequality in our situation.
+First, we recall several definitions to formulate the theorem due to Kametani.